ssk-d/fireflutter/README.md

   'openProfile': true,
 })
 ```

+### Begin chat with a user

+- To begin with a user, call `info = chatCreateRoom(['uid', ...], 'title)` and enter with the room with `info['id']`
+  - When you begin to chat same user over again, many chat rooms with the same user will created.
+This is by design.
+You may code to block this.

 This option updates user's profile name and photo under `/meta/user/public/{uid}` and users will be able to search other user's profile to chat with.